kment/GERBLS/README.md

     """
 ```

-For example, running the following Python script generates a BLS spectrum for orbital periods between 0.4 and 10 days, where the light curve has been stored in arrays `time`, `mag`, and `err`:
+For example, running the following Python script generates a BLS spectrum for orbital periods between 0.4 and 10 days, where the light curve has been stored in arrays `time`, `mag`, and `err`.
+At each period, it fits for all transit durations between 0. and 0.2 (in units of `time`) - these can be changed via `min_duration_factor` and `max_duration_factor`.
+The spacing between subsequent searched durations will be set equal to `t_samp`.
+To search for a single fixed transit duration instead (this will run much faster!), set both `min_duration_factor` and `max_duration_factor` equal to that value.
 ```
 from gerbls import run_bls
 results = run_bls(time, mag, err, 0.4, 10)